Chevrotain/chevrotain/docs/01_Tutorial/step3a_adding_actions_visitor.md

         let where = this.visit(ctx.whereClause)

         return {
-            type         : "SELECT_STMT",
+            type: "SELECT_STMT",
-            selectClause : select,
+            selectClause: select,
-            fromClause   : from,
+            fromClause: from,
-            whereClause  : where
+            whereClause: where
         }
     }
 }